mitsest/nativescript_docker/README.md

 create_avd_ini_file
 ```

-After this step you can build the container
+After this step you can build the container.

+Project folder should be at the same level as the Dockerfile.
+Replace HelloWorld with your project folder's name.

 ```bash
 export project_folder=HelloWorld
 export avd_ini=mAvd.ini